-- 7.5 When Applicants are considering who is to be notified and which groups of Policyholders dispensations are being requested for, one common issue is the wide scope of the definition of 'Policyholder' under FSMA.12 The FCA (like the FSA before it) takes the view that the definition is very broad and includes but is not limited to: - Beneficiaries under a trust where a policy is taken out by the pension trustee.
-For example, pension 'buy-in' policies where the liabilities remain with the trustee who insures against the risk of making payments to its members under the pension Scheme. - 'Buy-out' policies where the trustee's liabilities to pay are transferred to an insurer and there are dependants who may receive payment in certain circumstances eg dependent relatives. - Employees under an employer's liability policy or group pension Scheme. - Third-party claimants under a motor insurance policy where the insurer has notice of the claim and the address of the claimant. - Potential claimants where the possibility of claiming is remote. - 7.6 Some Applicants take a different view of the scope of the definition of 'Policyholder'.
-However, in many of these cases, the Applicants have decided not to pursue their interpretation of the point (while also not conceding it) and instead use dispensations to achieve the same outcome. - 7.7 We generally welcome Applicants approaching the difference in interpretation in this way.
-In many cases we have not objected to these dispensations where relevant reasons and supporting evidence has been provided.
+- 7.5 When Applicants are considering who is to be notified and which groups of Policyholders dispensations are being requested for, one common issue is the wide scope of the definition of 'Policyholder' under FSMA.
+13 The FCA (like the FSA before it) takes the view that the definition is very broad and includes but is not limited to: - Beneficiaries under a trust where a policy is taken out by the pension trustee.
+For example, pension 'buy-in' policies where the liabilities remain with the trustee who insures against the risk of making payments to its members under the pension Scheme. - 'Buy-out' policies where the trustee's liabilities to pay are transferred to an insurer and there are dependants who may receive payment in certain circumstances eg dependent relatives. - Employees under an employer's liability policy or group pension Scheme. - Third-party claimants under a motor insurance policy where the insurer has notice of the claim and the address of the claimant. - Any potential claimant under a policy, regardless of whether the possibility of claiming is remote. - 7.6 Some Applicants take a different view of the scope of the definition of 'Policyholder'.
+We also acknowledge that there are compelling different views about some of the categories above.
+For example, employees who have not made a claim and where there are currently no circumstances where they can and where the employer is not at risk of default, and 'buy in' policies.
+However, in these cases, the Applicants have decided not to pursue their interpretation of the point, while also not conceding it, which we are content with, and instead use dispensations to achieve the same outcome. - 7.7 We welcome Applicants approaching the difference in interpretation in this way.
+In general, we do not object to these types of applications for dispensation, usually on the grounds of proportionality or impracticality, where Applicants have provided relevant reasons and supporting evidence.